 This was the craziest, most important, most valuable thing I think I’ve ever done in my life.
 I loved being an experimenter!
 I’m so grateful to have had this opportunity!
 I even feel different now.
 I understand the way life should be lived: simply, modestly, and to the fullest.--JoAnna Dehler, Carrick high School

-Congratulations on your upcoming Experiment summer on the Costa Rica: Biodiversity, Ecology, & Sustainability program.
-Please download these important pre-departure documents about your host country and program by clicking on the links below.
-Visit our Pre-departure page for information about our expectations, communications, and travel planning.
+Congratulations on your upcoming Experiment summer on the Costa Rica: Biodiversity, Ecology & Sustainability program.
+Visit our pre-departure page for information about our expectations, communications, and travel planning.
+In early 2018, our summer international information will be published in a secure page, found in the Parent Portal.

 If you do not yet have a passport, or if you have not applied for one, you should do so immediately.